 Some days you’ve just had ENOUGH.
-You’re feeling overwhelmed with stress from work, family drama, the COVID-19 pandemic, or this election.
+You’re feeling overwhelmed with stress from work, family drama, the COVID-19 pandemic, or the state of the world.
 You feel wound up, hot, tense and close to snapping.
 This is what happens when we get pulled down by a fast-flowing river of stress-inducing issues.
 We may feel like we are drowning, and our bodies react as if the danger is real and must be dealt with immediately.
 There are unhealthy ways to deal with stress (i.e., smoking, drinking, and bingeing on food, acting out on others) and one or all of them might sound like a good solution in the moment.

 But stop.
 Take a breath.
 This is the moment is where practicing mindfulness can save your relationship, your job or even your life.
 You are stronger and smarter than those bad feelings and we encourage you to beat them down with mindful moments.
 Here are 11 simple things you can do: